-Amid Allegations, James Franco Still Getting Plenty Of Work Including Upcoming Animated Movie ‘Arctic Dogs’
+Amid Allegations, James Franco Still Getting Plenty Of Work, Including Upcoming Animated Movie, ‘Arctic Dogs’

 James Franco has not seen the same backlash amid his allegations.
 As Rolling Stone noted, the actor has continued to get major acting roles even after facing accusations, including a family friendly animated film set for release in just a few weeks.

-In the wake of Thursday’s lawsuit, there was not word on whether any of James Franco’s upcoming projects would be affected, and the official Twitter page for Arctic Dogs had made no mention of the allegations to its 98 followers.
+In the wake of Thursday’s lawsuit, there was no word on whether any of James Franco’s upcoming projects would be affected, and the official Twitter page for Arctic Dogs had made no mention of the allegations to its 98 followers.